matthewphamilton/r4dev/content/en/docs/How to contribute/Modeller/_index.md

 date: 2017-01-05
 weight: 1
 description: >
-  Guidelines outlining how decision modellers can contribtue to the development of ready4.
+  Guidelines outlining how decision modellers in youth mental health can contribute to the development of ready4.
 ---